All Episodes

 Short day.

-Sorry, go sorry, go ahead.
+Sorry, go ahead.

-Sometimes, sometimes sadly a long day, but go ahead.
+Sometimes, sometimes, sadly, a long day, but go ahead.

-Kudos to our Congress for addressing one of our serious needs that we have here in the United States.
+Well, today on the House of Representatives, I just want to give kudos, kudos to our Congress for addressing one of our serious needs that we have here in the United States.

-Are they addressing our energy crisis?
+Are they addressing our energy crisis, the drill here, drill now?

-We need to take care of business and get her done?
+We need to take care of business and get her done.

 No.

-They are they addressing I'm sorry, are they addressing our economic issues because the higher energy prices is causing everything to go up?
+I'm sorry, are they addressing our economic issues because the higher energy prices is causing everything to go up?

 No.